 The Tribunal has the authority to deal with complaints related to:

-The Public Service Staffing Tribunal is an independent, quasi-judicial body established under the Public Service Employment Act to address complaints related to internal appointments and lay-offs in the federal public service.
+The PSST is an independent, quasi-judicial body established under the Public Service Employment Act to address complaints related to internal appointments and lay-offs in the federal public service.
 The Tribunal conducts hearings, settlement conferences and mediation sessions in order to resolve complaints.

 In fulfilling its mandate, the Tribunal fosters fair and transparent staffing practices, contributes to a public service that is based on merit, embodies linguistic duality and human rights, and strives for excellence.